lykimq/MoneyWise/docs/design.md

 ### Table (SQLite or SQL-based)

 `transactions`:
+**Description**: Stores all financial transactions (income and expenses) with their details including amount, category, date, and notes.
 - `id`: string (UUID)
 - `type`: 'income' | 'expense'
 - `amount`: decimal(10,2)  // Use decimal for precision